-Renewal of Ageing Infrastructure
+Renewal of Ageing Infrastructure Our infrastructure is ageing, a

 Our infrastructure is ageing, and our District is approaching an important period to ensure that our infrastructure assets continue to meet the needs of the community now and in the future.
 We also have a history of deferring renewals.
 This has led to a bowwave in necessary renewals across all our activities.